nikhilsarvaiye/react-hook-form-controlled/README.md

 # react-hook-form-controlled
-This repository aims to simplify working with controlled inputs using library react-hook-form along with extended components
+This repository aims to simplify working with controlled inputs with library react-hook-form